Esri/inspire_open_data/model-transformations/MT014_SeperateTablesPerGeometryType.md

 <td>Instance transformation rule:</td>
 <td>
 	<ul>
-		<li>If the geometry is a point geometry copy th object into the FeatureClass ending with P</li>
+		<li>If the geometry is a point geometry copy the object into the FeatureClass ending with P</li>
-		<li>If the geometry is a line geometry copy th object into the FeatureClass ending with L.</li>
+		<li>If the geometry is a line geometry copy the object into the FeatureClass ending with L.</li>
-        <li>If the geometry is a area geometry copy th object into the FeatureClass ending with S.</li>
+        	<li>If the geometry is a area geometry copy the object into the FeatureClass ending with S.</li>
 		</ul>
 </td>
 </tr>